sheerikie/RideJavaScript/ReadMe.md

 # Transport Service Project

-This is a simple project that demonstrates how to build a Node.js application using JavaScript.
+This is a simple project that describes a Node.js transport application using JavaScript.

 ## Prerequisites